 And Homestead's about 30 miles south of Miami.

-There's plenty of room down there south of it for a city and homestead's it.
+There's plenty of room down there south of it for a city, and Homestead's it.

-And this guy pays a cop killer.
+And this guy appears a cop killer.

-So the local authorities down there, the local constabulary is trying to flush this guy out of this house, and they're in a standoff with the guy.
+So the local authorities down there, the local constabulary, is trying to flush this guy out of this house.

-Now they've they've they've they've poured smoke bombs in this guy.
+Now, they've poured smoke bombs in this guy.

 I mean, the smoke coming out of this house does not look to be survivable, tolerable.